timschneeb/GalaxyBudsClient/README.md

 **New features** (in addition to the existing ones):

 * Touchpad: Customizable tap-and-hold actions (launch application, toggle equalizer, change ambient volume, ...)<sup>[1]</sup>
+* Resume media playback if Buds are worn
 * Systray context menu with battery statistics
 * Display detailed sensor statistics on the dashboard, this includes:
   * Voltage and Current of the in-built ADC (Analog-to-Digital converter) of both Earbuds